 6. Budget for impact as you would budget for accounting costs.
 It helps you understand your performance as accounting does, so it should be central to the management costs.

-2. Share your positive impact results with external stakeholders including commissioners and funders.
-Transparent dialogue will enhance their trust and engagement.
+1. You probably already communicate your positive impact result to your team, and you’re right: your volunteers and employees are working hard to achieve it and this is a means to recognise their effort.
+You also probably share your impact data with external stakeholders.
 Embedding good impact practices and communicating it will unlock the potential for new partnerships and attract capital, as well as ensure your organisation stands out from the crowd in a competitive funding environment.

 We'd love to hear from you!
-To discuss with us your specific results and the next steps you could take to improve your impact management practices, or to share with us your feedback on this quiz, please do not hesitate to contact Manon at: firstname.lastname@example.org.
+To discuss your results and the next steps you could take to improve your impact management practices, or to share with us your feedback on this quiz, please do not hesitate to contact Manon at: email@example.com.

 A solid methodology to measure your impact